PoisonousMushroom/Algorithms-and-Data-Structures/README.md

 <br />guess- using binary search fo find a number that the user was thinking about
 <br />guess_pass- find out a password when the only knowledge is the number of characters
 <br />reverse- reverses lists
+<br />sortby- sorts a list based on a criteria